timothyrenner/ProfanityPowerIndex/readme.md

 ### Subject File

-The subject file is a JSON file with the following structure:
+The subject file is a JSON file with the following structure (with one map per subject):

 ```json
 [